turboSMTP/turboSMTP-csharp/README.md

 }
 ```

-**After executing the above code, `response.StatusCode` should be `202` and you should have an email in the inbox of the `to` recipient.
-You can check the status of your email [in the UI](https://app.sendgrid.com/email_activity?).
-Alternatively, we can post events to a URL of your choice using our [Event Webhook](https://docs.sendgrid.com/for-developers/tracking-events/getting-started-event-webhook).
-This gives you data about the events that occur as Twilio SendGrid processes your email.**
+*After executing the above code, `result.Message` should be `OK` and `MessageID` should contain a reference number to your sending operation, and you should have an email in the inbox of the `to` recipient.
+You can check the status of your email [in the UI](https://dashboard.serversmtp.com/analytics/overview), or using **TurboSMTPClient.Relays.Query()** method.
+Alternatively, we can post events to a URL of your choice using our [Event Webhooks](https://serversmtp.com/event-webhook-reference/).
+This gives you information about the events that occur as turboSMTP processes your email.*